7 Use Cases for Enterprise Resource Planning (ERP) Software

 7 use cases for ERP

-The use cases for Enterprise Resource Planning (ERP) systems are numerous.
-Because the software runs your entire operation, its versatility means that companies of all types can benefit.
+Enterprise Resource Planning (ERP) systems.
+Because the software runs your entire operation, its versatility means that a wide range of businesses can see improvements using one.

 The overall benefits of ERP software are clear.
-Based on a unified database, an ERP uses functionality that drives all aspects of your business and delivers immediate value via business intelligence insights and efficiency gains.
-But exactly what role the ERP software has in delivering these benefits is best evidenced through use cases.
-Here are seven specific use cases showing how companies can benefit from implementing an ERP.
+An ERP is based on a unified database so it affects aspects of your business and delivers immediate value via business intelligence insights and efficiency gains.

 1. Finance

-With an ERP system, not only are all the accounts receivable and accounts payable transactions recorded automatically, but the general ledger is also fully managed, and the company directors have immediate and more visible insight into the company’s finances.
-This allows them to exert greater control over their cash flow and expenditure.
+When you use an ERP, the accounts receivable and payable transactions are recorded automatically.
+The general ledger is also fully managed.
+This gives company directors increased visibility and insight into the company’s finances.
+It lets them exert greater control over their cash flow and expenditure.
 The finance team can easily and quickly generate important reports and documents, like balance sheets and profit and loss statements, without having to laboriously slave over a jumble of spreadsheets.

 2. Stock management

-Without stock management software, a retailer would have to rely on physical stock counts, probably tracked in a spreadsheet, with little certainty about precise current stock levels or location of stock.
-This could result in slow fulfilment, customer order issues and frequent out of stock situations.
+Without stock management software, a retailer would have to rely on physical stock counts, probably tracked in a spreadsheet.
+This would give little certainty about current stock levels or the location of stock.
+It can also result in slow fulfilment, customer order issues and frequent out-of-stock situations.

 3. Purchasing

-In this use case scenario, a manufacturer without an ERP may perhaps spend a great deal of time researching potential suppliers and obtaining quotes for component parts, raw materials or ingredients.
-Staff then need to manually assess the quotes and set up purchase orders, plus update a list of approved suppliers with contact information.
+A manufacturer without an ERP could spend countless hours researching potential suppliers and sourcing quotes for component parts, raw materials or ingredients.
+And with this done, staff would still need to manually assess the quotes and set up purchase orders – plus update approved supplier lists.

 4. Customer Relationship Management (CRM)

 Let’s take the example of an international distributor who is losing business to competitors.
-To increase revenue, it wants to try to cross-sell and upsell to existing clients, and also find new customers.
-However, it is not capturing new prospects’ details and the data on its existing customers just isn’t available without a great deal of manual sorting through orders and logging them against customer lists.
+To increase revenue, they want to try to cross-sell and upsell to existing clients, and also find new customers.
+However, their current system doesn’t capture new prospects.
+Even worse, existing customers’ data is hard to filter and capture information from.

 5. Project management

-A growing professional services firm is beginning to struggle with tracking time, costs and resources for its increasing roster of clients.
+A growing professional services firm is struggling with tracking time, costs and resources for its growing client base.
 This makes billing more difficult, time-consuming and liable to inaccuracy.
 Invoices are sent out late or with errors, and time and cost estimates for new projects are slow and complicated to calculate.

 The project management module of an ERP system tracks all this data for each project.
-Consultants can quickly ascertain the project status, and billing hours are tracked, along with expenses and client communications.
-Automatic invoicing can be set up, triggered at project milestones or set intervals.
+Staff can quickly see the project status, and billing hours are tracked, along with expenses and client communications.
+Automatic invoicing can also be set up to be triggered at project milestones or set intervals.

 6. Asset management

-Tech startups with funding are apt to grow quickly.
-Perhaps some new investment means that more staff can be employed, meaning a requirement for additional office equipment, such as computers or laptops, telephones and mobile devices, desks, chairs and filing cabinets.
+Tech startups with funding often grow quickly.
+New investment means that more staff can be employed, but this brings a need for more office equipment, such as computers or laptops, telephones and mobile devices, desks, chairs and filing cabinets.
 There might even be a move to larger premises.

 An ERP asset management module can manage these assets – as capital allowances and depreciation – throughout their lifecycle.
-The startup can use the ERP to keep records of the value of the equipment, office costs – whether rented or purchased – and to take care of the associated tax and capital gains reliefs.
-This ensures compliance and adherence to accounting standards.
+The startup can use the ERP to keep records of equipment value, and office costs as well as take care of the associated tax and capital gains reliefs.
+This ensures compliance with accounting standards.

 7. Ecommerce

 Our final example looks at a B2B distributor that decides to explore additional revenue streams.
-It identifies that it can gain from offering its products direct to the end consumer – the businesses its distributors currently sell to – and looks to set up an ecommerce channel.
+It sees that it could gain by selling its products directly to consumers rather than distributors so decides to set up an ecommerce channel.

 Using the ecommerce module of its ERP system, its existing website can be modified into an online store.
 Products can easily be added and updated and other ecommerce aspects, such as order information, stock management and CRM – also included in the ERP – are all integrated.
 This means that all sales and payment information flows directly into the ERP and is logged and accounted for.